Query Rewriting via LLMs: Database-Sensitive Prompts

 \subsection{Selectivity-based Guidance}

-We now turn our attention to rules whose applicability to a query is conditional on the specific database environment, specifically its statistical aspects.
-For example, consider the alternative rewrites shown in Figure~\ref{fig:metadata-example} using the EXIST and IN clauses (highlighted in red), respectively -- here the appropriate choice is dictated by the \emph{selectivity} of the inner subquery -- EXISTS for high selectivity values and IN for low values.
-Based on such arguments, rules {\bf R5} and {\bf R6}, which pre-filters fact tables for dimension tables with low selectivity values, are included in Table~\ref{tab:llm-rules}.
-Note that, a specific instruction to not create explicit joins had to be added in rule R6.
-This is because in the presence of CTEs, the LLM is prone to schematic confusion regarding which attribute belongs to which table, leading it to construct invalid joins.
+We now consider rules whose applicability to a query is conditional on the specific database environment, specifically its \emph{statistical} aspects.
+For example, consider the alternative rewrites shown in Figure~\ref{fig:metadata-example} using the EXIST and IN clauses (highlighted in red), respectively.
+Here the appropriate choice is dictated by the \emph{selectivity} of the inner subquery -- EXISTS for high selectivity values and IN for low values.
+This observation is encoded in Rule~\textbf{R5} of Table~\ref{tab:llm-rules}.
+Similarly rule~\textbf{R6}, which pre-filters tables that are involved in self-joins and with low selectivity filter and/or join predicates.
+Note that a specific instruction to not create explicit joins is added in rule R6.
+This is because in the presence of CTEs, the LLM is prone to schematic confusion regarding which attribute belongs to which table, leading it to construct \emph{invalid joins}.